pleasanthillsha/pleasanthillsha.github.io/index.md

 ## Welcome!

+**Serving the Pleasant Hills neighborhood in Pleasant Gap, Centre County, Pennsylvania (ZIP 16823).** We are in Spring Township, just outside Bellefonte, and all information here is for our Pennsylvania community.

-I, along with the other members of the Pleasant Hills Homeowners Association Board of Governors, would like to welcome you to our new website.
+I, along with the other members of the Pleasant Hills Homeowners Association Board of Governors, would like to welcome you to our website.
 This website is the work of many members of the Board of Governors (both current and from previous boards) that gathered and attempted to make information available in different documents that had been passed along from one board to the next.
 That information is being compiled here for the current board and our community to use to make our community the very best it can be!

 Thank you for visiting.
 I hope you find what you need here.
 If you don't, please contact us via the feedback links.